 The DSL's role is to take lead responsibility for safeguarding and child protection matters in the school.
-The DSL's responsibility is to maintain an overview of safeguarding within the school, to open channels of communication with local statutory agencies, to liaise closely with safeguarding partners (such as children's social care and the police), support staff in carrying out their safeguarding duties children's social care and the police), support staff in carrying out their safeguarding duties and to monitor the effectiveness of the school's policies and procedures in practice.
+The DSL's responsibility is to maintain an overview of safeguarding within the school (including online safety and understanding the filtering and monitoring systems and processes in place), to open channels of communication with local statutory agencies, to liaise closely with safeguarding partners (such as children's social care and the police), support staff in carrying out their safeguarding duties children's social care and the police), support staff in carrying out their safeguarding duties and to monitor the effectiveness of the school's policies and procedures in practice.
 The DSL (and DDSL) are most likely to have a complete safeguarding picture and be the most appropriate person to advise on a response to a safeguarding concern.

-The DSL works with the OSCB to review and update the school's safeguarding policy.
+The DSL works with the LGB to review and update the school's safeguarding policy.
 Where a student leaves the School, the DSL will also ensure their child protection file is transferred to the new school (separately from the main student file) as soon as possible.
 The DSL will ensure secure transit and obtain confirmation of receipt.
 The DSL will also consider if it would be appropriate to share any information with the new school in advance of a child leaving.
 For example, information that would allow the new school to continue supporting victims of abuse, who have a social worker, or who are receiving support through the Channel programme, and have that support in place for when the child arrives.
 The school will ensure that key staff, such as the SENCO, are also aware of these arrangements, as required.